fragaria/website/_posts/2019/2019-04-08-building-a-simple-company-website-the-hard-way-service-workers.md

 Service workers are little JavaScript worker scripts that run in the background.
-Besides registering it, they are completely managed by the browser.
-Their life is not limited to the time you directly interact with the related website: they’re kinda alive even if you’re not using the site.
+Besides their registration, they are completely managed by the browser.
+Their execution is not limited to the time you directly interact with the related website: *they’re kinda alive even if you’re not using the site*.

-They allow you to do some interesting stuff including:
+As a result, they allow you to do some interesting stuff including:

 - support offline use of your pages
-- make push notifications for new content on your site
+- trigger push notifications for new content on your site
 - synchronize cached data for offline use in the background
-- promote adding of home screen link to your page on mobile devices
+- promote addition of home screen link to your page on mobile devices

 For the sake of this article, we will focus on offline experience as it’s the most important feature for company portfolio websites.

 Huge number of content viewers visit your page using their cellphones these days.
-As a result your visitors frequently go offline temporarily as mobile networks are generally unrealiable.
+As a result, your visitors frequently go offline temporarily as mobile networks are generally unrealiable.

 ## Saving the offline situation

-Network connection hanging out in the middle of browsing often results in visitor simply quitting the website right away.
+Network connection hanging out in the middle of browsing often results in visitor simply quitting right away.
 This includes even situations when interruptions are to be expected: like during your descent down to the subway.
 Service workers can be used to mitigate such risk as they allow you to keep your website functional&mdash;albeit just partially&mdash;even while the visitor’s network connection is down.

-How is that possible?
+How’s that possible?
 It's because SW script can act like *a network proxy*.
 It can intercept every request the browser makes to the server.
 This means you can modify the response (either forge one, or use a cached one) and avoid hitting the server completely.
-You can fill up the caches by preloading the content when SW script is being installed.
+You can fill up the caches by pre-loading the content when SW script is being installed.
 This enables you to make your website blazing fast if you can anticipate next clicks of your users, too.